pywr/pywr/docs/source/tutorial.rst

         datetime.timedelta(1)  # interval
     )

-In order to capture the output from the model we need to use a recorder, such as the :func:`pywr.core.NumpyArrayRecorder`.
-The recorder takes one argument: the number of timesteps in the model, in this case 365 (the number of days in 2015).
-For convenience we use the :func:`len()` method to calculate this.
+In order to capture the output from the model we need to use a recorder, such as the :func:`pywr.recorders.NumpyArrayNodeRecorder`.

 .. code-block:: python

-    from pywr._core import NumpyArrayRecorder
+    from pywr.recorders import NumpyArrayNodeRecorder

-    supply.recorder = NumpyArrayRecorder(len(model.timestepper))
+    recorder = NumpyArrayNodeRecorder(model, supply)

 Finally we are ready to run our model: